-Or are you interested in application of game theory in solving real-world problems (biology, traffic, energy markets...)?
+Or are you interested in application of game theory in solving real-world problems (from biology, oncology, traffic, energy markets...)?

 - Understanding cancer using either mathematical or agent-based moeldeling (just some possible topics here, we can think of others as well; no previous experience with modeling cancer needed):